Death of Azaria Chamberlain: Later events

 Michael Chamberlain died of leukemia on 9 January 2017, aged 72.
 The National Museum of Australia has in its collection more than 250 items related to the disappearance of Azaria Chamberlain, which Lindy Chamberlain has helped document.
 Items include courtroom sketches by artists Jo Darbyshire and Veronica O'Leary, camping equipment, the Chamberlain family's car, outfits worn by Lindy Chamberlain, the number from her prison door, and the black dress worn by Azaria.
 The National Library of Australia has a small collection of items relating to Azaria, such as her birth records, as well as a manuscript collection which includes around 20,000 documents including some of the Chamberlain family's correspondence and a large number of letters from the general public.
-Later the actual car itself was sold to the museum by Dr Michael Chamberlain.
+Later the actual car itself was sold to the museum by Michael Chamberlain.

 Media and cultural impact

-Movies and TV
+Films and television

 The death of Azaria Chamberlain has been the subject of several books, films and television shows, and other publications and accounts.
 The John Bryson book Evil Angels was published in 1985, and subsequently adapted by Australian film director Fred Schepisi into a 1988 feature film of the same name (released as A Cry in the Dark outside of Australia and New Zealand), starring Meryl Streep as Lindy Chamberlain and Sam Neill as Michael.
 The film gave Streep her eighth Academy Award nomination and her first AFI Award.

 In 2002, Lindy, an opera by Moya Henderson, was produced by Opera Australia at the Sydney Opera House.

 The story was dramatised as a television miniseries, Through My Eyes (2004), with Miranda Otto and Craig McLachlan as the Chamberlains.
 This miniseries was based on Lindy's book of the same name.

 Podcast

 The death of Azaria and the story of the search, inquests, trial and eventual exoneration of the Chamberlains was documented in a commercial podcast, A Perfect Storm: The True Story of the Chamberlains.
 The case was also covered by the Casefile podcast, episode 136, the debunking podcast You're Wrong About, the Killer Queens podcast, episode 180, and the crime podcast International Infamy with Ashley Flowers.
+This case was also covered in a 2024 episode of "The Red Thread".

 Popular culture references

-The event was transmuted from tragedy to morbid comedy material for US television series such as Seinfeld, Buffy the Vampire Slayer and The Simpsons, and 'became deeply embedded in American pop culture' with phrases such as 'a dingo's got my baby!' serving as 'a punchline you probably remember hearing before you knew exactly what a dingo was'.
-Lindy Chamberlain's release from jail is a significant event in episode three of The Newsreader.
-In the 1998 animated film The Rugrats Movie, a reporter makes a reference to this case by saying, "Is it true a dingo ate your baby?".
-Australian puppet-comedian Randy Feltface also referenced the event in his 2021 live show Purple Privilege, where he claimed he was "...born on the day Lindy Chamberlain's baby was eaten by a dingo."
+The event was satirised for US television series such as Seinfeld, Buffy the Vampire Slayer and The Simpsons, and became common in American pop culture with phrases such as "a dingo's got my baby!" and "a dingo ate my baby!".

+Theatrical production

+Playwright Alana Valentine conceived a production in 2013, featuring criticism and outrage towards Lindy Chamberlain surrounding the events and aftermath of the death of Azaria.
+The production continues a decade later; in 2023 amateur theatre company Milton Follies starred Ashley Howes as Lindy.